ireaneus/CDI/docs/OTSurvey/OTSurveyS6AssignmentPt3.md

 - Only a portion of this offering is to be burned; the rest belongs to the priests for their use.
 - As with all offerings, only the best is to be presented to the LORD.
 - No yeast is to be present and it is to be mixed with incense.
-- The Biblical themes seen here and that speak of “the Bread of Life”, are His purity and His ministry as our Great High Priest.
+- The Biblical themes seen here and that speak of *“the Bread of Life”*, are His purity and His ministry as our Great High Priest.

 **The Fellowship Offering – Traditionally Called the Peace Offering**